rmutt92/obsidian-counter/README.md

 Counter supports three default counters:

-1. View Counter: Counts the number of times a file has been opened.
+1. **View Counter**: Counts the number of times a file has been opened.
-2. Edit Date Logger: Records the dates the file was edited.
+2. **Edit Date Logger**: Records the dates the file was edited.
-3. Word Counter: Counts the total number of words in a page.
+3. **Word Counter**: Counts the total number of words in a page.

 ### Custom Counters